jeffwilliams/srex/README.md

     7) Event:E_MTS_RX, length:60, at 332954 usecs after Sat Apr 12 09:05:51 2008
         [RSP] Opc:MTS_OPC_MFDM_V4_ROUTE_STATS(75785), Id:0X000F0493, Ret:SUCCESS

 Note that the entire matching record is printed, not just the line with the opcode.
+Because the g command is placed after the x command it only applies to records that the x command outputs.
+You can think of the commands as parts of a pipeline.

 Say instead we wanted to find all records that are _not_ about that opcode.
 We could use:

     srex  example 'x/\d+\) Event:.*\n( +.*\n)*/ v/MTS_OPC_MFDM_V4_ROUTE_STATS/'